 1.2 Publicizing the Plan

 The success of the Winter Plan depends upon open and constant communications among all stakeholders, including the public, providers of shelter and other services, and those who are homeless.
+This is particularly important for communicating shifts in operations especially during cold weather emergencies or multiple unexpected and impactful emergency events.
+Ideally, standard templates that can be updated easily and circulated as and when needed can be adopted.